Skip to main content

 Bear remains the most beautifully designed note-taking app on Apple platforms.
 Markdown-first, hashtag-based organization, and one of the cleanest editors on iOS and macOS.
 The 2024 release of Bear 2 added wiki-style links and better PDF handling.

-Limitations.
-Apple-only, no web, Windows, or Android.
-Smaller feature set than competitors.
-No team collaboration.
+Limitations: Apple-only availability, no web, Windows, or Android, a smaller feature set than competitors, and no team collaboration.

 Pricing: Free tier, Pro $14.99/year.